MagsBootCamp/homework02-bootstrap/README.md

 I used rows, columns and cards.

 I did try the portfolio page using just rows, columns and "img" (no card) and it worked ok - but cards looked better so went with that.

+I understood that I needed to push all htmls to git hub and publish to get a URL to then put in the hyperlinks for each of the three html pages for the navbar links to work.

 I'm still not sure that I have the pages optimised or used the best options from Bootstrap.....but think I'll learn more as we go so have decied to submit as is.